tagtogorg/tagtog-doc/on-premises-sysadmin.md

 <div class="two-third-col" markdown="1">

-### Single Sign-On (SSO)
+## Single Sign-On (SSO)

 </div>

 <div class="two-third-col" markdown="1">

-#### OpenID Connect (OIDC)
+### OpenID Connect (OIDC)

 You can link to tagtog your **OpenID Connect Provider** (e.g. KeyCloak, Okta, AWS Cognito, Microsoft, Salesforce.com, etc.).
 With this, your users will be able to login into tagtog seamlessly (with the authentication mechanism they already know).

-##### Setup OIDC
+#### Setup OIDC

 First of all, you must define a client for tagtog in your OIDC Provider.
 This client's access type should be _"Confidential"_.
 This will generate a secret (a password) that you later pass on to tagtog.
-Moreover, of course, the root URL of the tagtog client should be the domain of your OnPremises instance.
+Moreover, of course, the root URL of the tagtog client should be the domain of your tagtog OnPremises instance.

 Then, there are 3 variables that tagtog must know about your OIDC Provider and the client you just defined, namely:

-* `configuration`: this is the standard `.well-known/openid-configuration` endpoint URL of your OIDC provider.
-Example (on KeyCloak): _http://localhost:8080/auth/realms/master/.well-known/openid-configuration_
+* `wellknownDiscoveryUrl`: this is the standard `.well-known/openid-configuration` endpoint URL of your OIDC Provider.
-* `clientId`: this is the name you give on your provider to tagtog.
+* `clientId`: this is the name you give in your Provider to tagtog.
 Typically, you should always call this "tagtog".
 * `clientSecret`: the secret associated to the tagtog client in your OIDC Provider.

 Additionally, you must decide on the value of this tagtog-specific variables: